 If your child is:

-As well as the ideas in the “What you can do” section above, the following approaches may also help:
+As well as the ideas in the “How to respond” section above, the following approaches may also help:

 School staff in Fife have access to guidelines which have been written by the NHS and Education Service.
 Training is also offered to teachers so that they can best support children and young people with ADHD or ADD.